What is the FTSE MIB Index? Your Complete Guide for 2024

 How to Buy the FTSE MIB

-Unfortunately, at Admirals, we don’t yet offer the Italian index among our products, including the mini FTSE MIB index futures, but don't worry!
+Unfortunately, at Admiral Markets, we don’t yet offer the Italian index among our products, including the mini FTSE MIB index futures, but don't worry!
 In our wide range of financial instruments, you will find more than 4,000 stocks and ETFs (Exchange Traded Funds) and 8,000 trading instruments such as Forex currencies, CFDs on indices, commodities, digital currencies and much more!

 How can you get started right away?
 Follow these simple steps: